CurtisBarogla/PHPImpersonnate/README.md

 $impersonate->isMorphed(); // will return false
 ~~~

-## 3. Store
+## 3. Impersonate Store

-The store is a simple interface providing you a to store a user who has impersonate another user.
+The impersonate store is a simple interface providing you a to store a user who has impersonate another user.

 It consists in 3 methods :